damnation-eu/website-beta/rpg/newcomer.md

 ##Early Round
 </div>

 <p>At the beginning of each round, player will be able to join kingdoms at will as citizens.
-The first members will be able to choose a 2x2 chunk starting location that will be protected.
-In this first week, players can explore the world, gather materials, and build up their castle from scratch.
+The first members will be able to choose a 3x3 chunk starting location for their castle.
+Every kingdom will get the same castle.
+In this first week, players can explore the world, gather materials, and make their castle their own.
 Once this week is up, a leader will be selected.</p>

 <p style="border: 5px solid #77df88; text-align:center;border-radius:10px;background-color:#ffffff; padding: 10px;margin: 0px 70px 20px 70px;">
 <b>NOTE: Any player of any rank can play on the server as a normal citizen.
 Once the round begins and leaders are chosen, ANY player can become a leader.</b>